pfheatwole/thesis/source/flight_reconstruction.rst

 ..
 Meta:

+   * Introduce inverse problems and filtering problems

+   * Argue that full flight reconstruction is necessary for wind vector estimation

-   * This chapter should motivate the paraglider dynamics model.
+   * Motivate the paraglider dynamics model.

-   * It should convert the informal problem statement (turning sequences of positions into sequences of wind vectors) into the more general problem of flight reconstruction.
+   * It should convert the informal problem statement (turning sequences of positions into sequences of wind vectors) into the formal problem of flight reconstruction.

    * It should establish flight reconstruction as a filtering problem.
 It should not discuss filtering architectures for solving the filtering problem.

+   * It should introduce all the state variables (paraglider, controls, and wind), the basic form of the paraglider dynamics function, the notion of a parametric paraglider model, parameters of that model, etc.

    * The big objective of this paper is to argue that there exists *some* path towards estimating wind vectors from position data.
 The objective of this